rismay/bk-curriculum/javascript_deliverables.md

 ### JAVACSRIPT AND THE BROWSER/WEB

+* SWBAT explain how a browser builds the DOM based on HTML received from an HTTP request.

+* SWBAT articulate a definition of the Document Object Model, identify nodes and content, and navigate the heirarchy of objects by understanding the parent/child/sibling relationship of the objects it's composed of.

 * SWBAT script a form in javascript.

 * SWBAT explain how a form is able to produce parameters that can be appended to a URI, and why doing such a thing would be useful.

-* SWBAT articulate a definition of the Document Object Model, identify nodes and content, and navigate the heirarchy of objects by understanding the parent/child/sibling relationship of the objects it's composed of.

-* SWBAT explore DOM elements using `getElementById` and `getElementByTagName`, create elements and text nodes using `createElement` and `createTextNode`, and get and set attributes of elements using `getAttribute` and `setAttribute`.
+* SWBAT access DOM elements using `getElementById` and `getElementByTagName`, create elements and text nodes using `createElement` and `createTextNode`, and get and set attributes of elements using `getAttribute` and `setAttribute`.

 * SWBAT manipulate elements by changing the values of the `className`, `style`, and `display` properties.